MicrosoftDocs/learn/learn-pr/azure-devops/run-functional-tests-azure-pipelines/includes/2-what-is-functional-testing.md

 In this section, you join the Tailspin team as they define _functional tests_ for their pipeline.
-Functional tests verify that each function of the software does what it should.
+Functional tests verify whether each function of the software does what it should.

 The team first defines what a functional test covers.
 They explore some types of functional tests.
 Then they decide on the first test to add to their pipeline.